Surya059/data_kcfcpp/README.md

   KCFcpp/images.txt

-2. Replace /path_to_kcfcpp_root_folder/ in images.txt with the paths to your folder
+2. Replace /path_to_kcfcpp_root_folder/ in images.txt with absolute path to yout KCFcpp repository